 Stellantis and Volkswagen will have split electric car sales between the US and Europe

 Rather than pick a lane, Stellantis and Volkswagen are splitting electric car sales between America and Europe.
 What’s more interesting, however, is that in both cases, the companies plan to sell more EVs in Europe than in the states.
-It makes sense since long road trips are an American tradition, something EVs can sort of do with intense route planning, while much of Europe is densely packed cities.
-Though perhaps we’re just shifting slower, even if Tesla’s roots are here in the states.
+It makes sense since long road trips are an American tradition.
+EVs can make those trips with intense route planning, but much of Europe is densely packed cities.

 Volkswagen will produce the most electric vehicles, aiming for 50% sold in the USA and 70% over in Europe.
 Meanwhile, Stellantis, which encompasses Peugeot, Citroen, Fiat, Chrysler, Jeep, Ram, Maserati, Alfa Romeo, and other smaller brands, will only sell 35% electric in the states and 70% in Europe.
-This is partly because Peugeot and Citroen are European exclusive brands, so it makes sense that America’s is lower.
-But on the other side of that coin, there’s Jeep, Ram, and Chrystler, so who’s to say for sure.
+This is partly because Peugeot and Citroen are European exclusive brands, so it makes sense that the percentage of EVs sold in America will be lower.

 BMW, Subaru, and Mazda are trailing behind